Skip to content

 Auto-crops transparent edges from an image, tightening the bounding box around visible content.

-This is typically used early in a pipeline to normalize sizing before applying effects, ensuring every variant starts from a tight crop.
+This is typically used early in a pipeline to normalize sizing before applying effects, ensuring every frame starts from a tight crop.

 Transform